Find the Right Factory For Your New Custom Product

 3. Shortlist a handful of factories using our Factory Scorecard

-4. Assess your top factories with our top “Four Criteria”
+4. Assess your top factories with our detailed criteria

 6. Make your factory selection

 Not all manufacturing partners are created equal.
-There are companies out there hoping to score your business which advertise manufacturing capabilities, but in reality, plan to outsource the work.
-Know the signs of such “trading companies” and understand the downsides of working with them before getting too far into your search for a factory.
+There are companies out there that advertise manufacturing capabilities but who will, in reality, outsource the work.
+These are businesses called “trading companies,” and they differ from original manufacturers both in how they operate and how they’d approach your project if you were to hire one.
+Know the signs of such trading companies and understand the downsides of working with them before diving into your factory search.

 What is a trading company?

-A trading company, of which there are many in China in particular, is a business that does not make its own products.
-Instead, they act as a go-between for producers and suppliers, contracting and “trading” with other factories to get wholesale prices and resell goods for a profit, sometimes under a subsidiary brand.
+A trading company is a business that does not make its own products but acts as a go-between for producers and suppliers.
+They contract and “trade” with other factories to get wholesale prices and resell goods for a profit, sometimes under a subsidiary brand.
 They are similar, though not identical, to wholesale distributors in the U.S.

-Trading companies best serve smaller projects, tiny orders, or in instances where you're dealing with a lot of varied product types.
-Occasionally, they may be helpful in finding hard-to-source materials.
-There are also trading companies that simply buy and resell products; the business they do is nothing more than one of being profit-skimming middlemen.
+Trading companies best serve smaller projects or instances where you're dealing with a lot of varied product types.
+They can also be helpful in finding hard-to-source materials.
+But at the same time, there are many trading companies that simply buy and resell products as nothing more than profit-skimming middlemen.

-Another problem with working with a trading company on a custom product is that if they don’t possess the technical background in the processes or materials your product requires, they will fail to pass the critical details on to the actual factory.
-They’ll also give the factory poor guidance if they have to answer a question for you.
-When you unknowingly work with a trading company fronting as a factory, you run the risk of the following:
+A challenge of working with trading companies is that they often don’t possess the technical background to properly manage the critical details of a project with the actual factory.
+When you unknowingly work with a trading company fronting as a factory, you run the risk of major drawbacks:

 • A lack of due diligence